getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/PowerShellTools/README.md

 --------------------------------------
 ### Invoke-PoSH-Packer.ps1
 --------------------------------------
-'Invoke-PoSH-Packer' is a simple PowerShell script packer that aims to bypass AV solutions such as Windows Defender.
+'Invoke-PoSH-Packer' allows to pack and encrypt offensive PowerShell scripts in order to bypass AV solutions such as Windows Defender.

 > Features
   - AES encryption and GZip compression (based on 'Xencrypt')